What You Need to Know About Beneficial Ownership Reporting

 FinCEN provided the following deadlines by which companies need to comply with beneficial ownership reporting requirements:

-• Companies incorporated or formed before January 1, 2024 will have until January 1, 2025 to comply.
+• Companies incorporated or formed before January 1, 2024 will only have until January 1, 2025 to complete the FinCEN filing.

-• Companies incorporated or formed after January 1, 2024 will have 30 days after the incorporation date to comply.
+• Companies incorporated or formed on or after January 1, 2024 will have 30 days after the incorporation date to comply.

 We breakdown the details of FinCEN’s final rule and how business owners can avoid substantial penalties and jail time.